OrPolyzos/design-patterns-plugin/README.md

 ## Release History
 * 1.0.1
   * Added Factory Design Pattern
-  * Fixed bug in package declaration in Strategy Design Pattern
+  * Fixed bug with package declaration in Strategy Design Pattern
   * Fixed bug with modifiers of fields and methods in Singleton Design Pattern
 * 1.0.0
     * First upload